The Effect of Sampling Temperature on Problem Solving in Large Language Models: Methods

 \subsection{Analysis}

-We performed an analysis of correct-answer accuracy across temperatures ranging from 0.0 to 1.0. in increments of 0.1 using GPT-3.5 with the CoT prompt and the 1,000-question exam.
-We then performed a Kruskal-Wallis test to evaluate the statistical significance of any changes in accuracy as a function of temperature\footnote{We used Kruskal-Wallis because the data (i.e., correct-answer accuracy by question) were not normally distributed.
-Rather, they were bimodally distrbuted with centers at 0.0 and 1.0.}.
-We evaluated our hypotheses at a significance level $\alpha = 0.05$.
+We used the Kruskal-Wallis test to evaluate the statistical significance of any changes in accuracy as a function of temperature \cite{Kruskal1952}.
+We chose the Kruskal-Wallis test because the data (i.e., correct-answer accuracy by question) were not normally distributed.
+Rather, they were bimodally distributed with centers at 0.0 and 1.0.